edge-core/sonic-buildimage/README.md

     # Enter the source directory
     cd sonic-buildimage

     # (Optional) Checkout a specific branch.
-By default, it uses master branch
+By default, it uses master branch.
+For example, to checkout the branch 201911, use "git checkout 201911"
     git checkout [branch_name]

     # Execute make init once after cloning the repo, or after fetching remote repo with submodule updates